braze-inc/braze-docs/_docs/_partners/technology_partners/data_and_infrastructure_agility/customer_data_platform/segment.md

 ### Side-by-Side SDK Integration

-Also called "Cloud-mode", this integration maps Segment's SDK and [methods](#methods) to Braze's, allowing access to deeper features and a more comprehensive usage of Braze than the server-to-server integration.
+Also called "Device-mode", this integration maps Segment's SDK and [methods](#methods) to Braze's, allowing access to deeper features and a more comprehensive usage of Braze than the server-to-server integration.

 {% tabs %}
 {% tab Android %}